Qumulo/QumuloCustomConnector/workshop/qcc-workshop-deploy.md

 ### Step 1: Deploying the ANQ cluster

-#### Option A: Using the Azure Portal
+##### Option A: Deploy ANQ using the Azure Portal

-- Watch this one minute video:
+- Start by watching this one minute video:
 <br>

 [![Watch this one minute video](https://img.youtube.com/vi/zJpUAZVAato/0.jpg)](https://www.youtube.com/watch?v=zJpUAZVAato)

-- Or follow these instructions in Microsoft's *Get started with Azure Native Qumulo Scalable File Service* article [Get started with Azure Native Qumulo Scalable File Service](https://learn.microsoft.com/en-us/azure/partner-solutions/qumulo/qumulo-create). article
+- Follow the instructions in Microsoft's *Get started with Azure Native Qumulo Scalable File Service* article [Get started with Azure Native Qumulo Scalable File Service](https://learn.microsoft.com/en-us/azure/partner-solutions/qumulo/qumulo-create) article.

-#### Option B: Using the Az.Qumulo PowerShell Module
+##### Option B: Using the Az.Qumulo PowerShell Module

-The PowerShell commands below installs the necessary module, connects to Azure, creates the resource group if it doesn't exist, and then creates the ANQ cluster with the specified parameters.
+>The following PowerShell commands below installs the necessary module, connects to Azure, creates the resource group if it doesn't exist, and then creates the ANQ cluster with the specified parameters.

-Replace `YourResourceGroupName`, `YourLocation`, `YourClusterName`, `YourClusterSize`, and `YourCapacity` in the commands below with your specific values.
+- Be sure to set the variables `YourResourceGroupName`, `YourLocation`, `YourClusterName`, `YourClusterSize`, and `YourCapacity` to match your environmental specifics.

-1. **Install the Az.Qumulo module**:
+1. Install the Az.Qumulo module
     ```powershell
     Install-Module -Name Az.Qumulo -Scope CurrentUser -Force -AllowClobber
     ```

-2. **Connect to your Azure account**:
+2. Connect to your Azure account
     ```powershell
     Connect-AzAccount
     ```

-3. **Define the parameters for the ANQ cluster**:
+3. Define the parameters for the ANQ cluster
     ```powershell

     # Update with your specifics